AVSCGREAT/TheZero/JOURNAL.md

 *Sat down and decided on the key features:*

-Real-time location from USB GPS module.
+Real-time location from GPS module.

 Offline maps displayed on the touchscreen.